Visiting Arches National Park in January

 Hiking in January at Arches National Park

-Arches National Park hiking trails are so enjoyable in the cooler winter temperatures compared to the heat of summer!
+Arches National Park winter hikes are so enjoyable in the cooler winter temperatures compared to the heat of summer!
 Remember to stay hydrated and wear sunscreen, even in the winter!

 Most of the trails at Arches are fully exposed to the sun, which is perfect for winter outdoor activities.
 Check out our Devil’s Garden Trail Guide – it’s a fun trail to do in January.